 Do not listen to one person’s recommendations or fall into propaganda or “shilling” (more on shilling in the Terminology You Should Know section).
 Doing your own research is crucial to making sound decisions and investments.
-With hundreds (if not over a thousand) viable options to invest into, how do you go about effectively doing research?
-Well, here’s a few suggestions.
+With hundreds (if not over a thousand) viable options to invest in, how do you go about effectively doing research?
+Well, here are a few suggestions.

 CoinMarketCap will be your cryptocurrency go-to for just about everything.
 Here, you can see the market capitalization, the current price, the circulating supply, total supply, and historical charts with prices relative to USD, BTC (Bitcoin), and ETH (Ethereum).